nikkilr88/egghead-asciicasts/building-react-applications-with-idiomatic-redux/lessons/javascript-redux-updating-the-state-with-the-fetched-data.md

 We have **filter and logic to the server**, so switching a tab for the first time will take some time for the answers to load.
 However the **next switch** is filled instantaneous because we have **cached the array** of the fetched IDs.
 Even though we refresh them by fetching them again, the UI can already render the previous version of the array.

 Let's recap how we updated this state in response to the action with the fetch data.
 The state shape of the `byId` reducer stayed the same.
 It's still a mapping of todo IDs to the todo objects.
-However, now it handles the 'REVEIVE_TODOS' action when they are fetched from the server.
+However, now it handles the `RECEIVE_TODOS` action when they are fetched from the server.

 **todos.js**
 ```javascript